michaelchen-lab/blog/posts/menucarlo-designing-the-backend.md

 The textbook answer for using JWT (JSON Web Tokens) is its scalability.
 I chose JWT simply to learn a new technology.
 Besides, for our purposes, both JWT and cookie auth will work just fine.

 **[Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/)** is a plugin for Django Rest Framework.
-We use this plugin for handling our auth.
-Just like DRF, SimpleJWT is really easy-to-use.
-For 90% of use cases, just this [guide](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html) is enough.
+Just like DRF, SimpleJWT is really easy-to-use, with little to no configuration required.
+We stuck with the default expirations of 5 minutes and 1 day for access and refresh token respectively.
+This [guide](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html) comprehensive enough for nearly all use cases.

 For proper separation of concerns, we created an `accounts` app within Django solely for handling authentication.